NGC 1667: Active nucleus

 Although the nucleus emits ultraviolet, radio waves and H-alpha, it isn't a strong source when compared with the rest of the galaxy.
 The nucleus accounts for about 5% of the H-alpha emission of the galaxy.
 The nucleus is surrounded by extended HII regions, with signs of photoionization by hot OB stars, indicative of high star formation rate in central region of the galaxy.
 There are also large amounts of dust.
 The nucleus also emitted mostly soft X-rays at a low flux and with little short-term variability in 2004, but with a significant long-term drop in flux between 1977–78 and 2004.

 In the centre of the galaxy there are two peaks of CO(2-1) emission, two arcseconds across.
 The western peak lies at the kinematic centre of the galaxy.
 The inner two arcseconds of the galaxy are rotating at an angle of 150° with respect to the rest of the galaxy, indicating its core is counter-rotating, probably as a result of a merger or gas inflows.

 The spectrographic study of the nuclear region revealed a nuclear outflow and a gas disk which is twisted by the outflow in the inner arcsecond and gas inflowing from the spiral appear farther from the nucleus.
 The ionized gas mass outflow rate is estimated to be about 0.16 per year, while the gas inflow is about 2.8 per year about 800 parsec from the nucleus.
 However, most of the inflowing gas will probably not reach the nucleus and accumulate around it, leading to circumnuclear star formation.

 Supernova

-One supernova has been observed in NGC 1667, SN 1986N.
-It was discovered on 11 December 1986, with an apparent magnitude of 15, by Carlton R. Pennypacker and others at the Leuschner Observatory.
+One supernova has been observed in NGC 1667.
+SN 1986N was discovered on 11 December 1986, with an apparent magnitude of 15, by Carlton R. Pennypacker and others at the Leuschner Observatory.
 It was located 15" west and 7" south of the centre of the galaxy.
-Based on its spectrum it was categorised as a type Ia supernova about 20 days post maximum light.
+Based on its spectrum it was categorised as a Type Ia supernova about 20 days post maximum light.